rdlu/progression-framework/frameworks/user-research.md

         - "Identifica novos mercados e grupos de clientes em potencial e promove a recomendações com base nisso"
 ---
 ### About our research progression frameworks
-The product progression framework is a tool that helps Product Managers and leaders:
+The user research progression framework is a tool that helps User Researchers and leaders:
 - make development and career plans
 - talk about what we’re looking for from User Researchers in a consistent way
 - set a fair level of compensation.